KannonZenetism/zenetism-field-physics/zenetism/MP07_paths_of_resonance_ch16-20.md

 There is no altar but the cosmos.
 There is no priest but the soul in coherence.

 ⚫🕊️🌀

 ---

-### 17.2 **Core Principles of Resonant Practice — The Axis of the New Mind**
+### 17.2 Core Principles of Resonant Practice — The Axis of the New Mind

 **Pattern Recognition**
 The act of seeing across form,
 discerning structural rhythm,
-identifying the thread beneath appearance.
+identifying the current beneath appearance.

 **Deconstruction**
 The undoing of false dichotomies,